sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 *   **`NO_COMMENT_FOUND`**: Tests that a column whose parent has no comment is correctly flagged.

 To run the tests, execute `testing/test.sql` after deploying the solution.

+## Disclaimer

+This project is provided as-is and is not officially supported by Snowflake.
+Use it at your own risk.
+The author and contributors are not responsible for any issues or damages that may arise from its use.
+It is highly recommended to test this solution thoroughly in a non-production environment before deploying it in a production setting.